Tight Throat Feeling Anxiety Symptoms

 So, being anxious can cause a ‘tight throat feeling.’
 Many people who are nervous or anxious experience this feeling (it’s often referred to as having a ‘lump in the throat’ feeling).
 When you are anxious, this is part of the stress response experience.
 Therefore, it needn’t be a cause for concern.
 It’s normal.
 Most people experience this to a certain degree when anxious or stressed.

-Even though persistently elevated stress may be causing this feeling, it still isn’t a reason for concern.
+Even though chronic stress may be causing this feeling, it still isn’t a reason for concern.
 Stress symptoms are harmless, but they are telling you your body is overly stressed.

 Tight throat feeling anxiety treatment.